 Fix – The app you’re trying to install isn’t a Microsoft-verified app

 Although, if you’re already using Windows 10 Home, Pro, and other editions, then here’s how you can fix that:

 Press WIN + I keys to open the Settings app and then head over to Apps > Apps & features.

 Here on the right side, under Choose where to get apps section using “Installing apps from Microsoft Store helps protect your device” drop-down select Anywhere.

-In case, Choose where to get apps option is missing, then you need to make sure that you’re login into Windows 10 with Microsoft account with admin rights.
+In case the, Choose where to get apps option is missing, then you need to make sure that you’re login into Windows 10 with Microsoft account with admin rights.
 If you don’t have admin access, then ask the administrator to grant access.

 Choose where to get apps missing or greyed out

 Apart from that, if the “Choose where to get apps” option is greyed out in Windows 10, then here’s how you can fix that: